 Becoming England champion in 2012 is my proudest achievement.
 The weather on the day was absolutely terrible and in the warm up I didn't make the bed on my first two jumps due to a combination of poorly-timed gusts of wind and lashing rain.
 When it counted I was able to perform close to my best in some of the worst conditions.

 As I've moved from competing to coaching however, the goalposts have shifted.
 Now I'm also a coach to national champions and athletes representing their country, and in May I was selected as a team coach for England.
 It's a different type of achievement but one that is even more rewarding.
-To be such a huge part of the lives of the young people I coach, to understand their commitment, and to help them develop into the best they can be is a huge honour and a privilege.
+To be such a huge part of the lives of the young people I coach, to understand their commitment, and to help them develop into the best they can be is a huge honor and a privilege.